Driving Range Lighting: LED Design Guide | Access Fixtures

 In summary, LED golf course lighting not only enhances the aesthetic and functional aspects of the course but also offers significant cost savings and improved safety, making it a smart investment for any golf course owner.

-Golf Course Driving Range Lighting Design Lighting Requirements
+What Are Driving Range Lighting Design Requirements?

 Playing golf at night didn’t become possible until fairly recently with the advent of metal halide sports lighters.
 People’s modern schedules and lifestyles have created a need for golf courses to allow for nighttime play and practice.
 Property managers know this and are making the necessary adjustments to keep courses open for longer hours.
 Appropriate lighting can enhance the visibility of the golf ball during play and capture its movement effectively, especially on golf courses.